Last Updated on

 Plugins are going to be ideal for handling image optimization directly from your WordPress dashboard, and for also potentially automating the process.
 There are several available options, so let’s look at some of the very best.

-First up, Imagify offers a great deal of customization and functionality while also easy enough to use for beginners.
+First up, Imagify offers a great deal of customization and functionality while also easy enough to use for beginners, with several file format options.
 There’s a generous free tier, and the interface is arguably the most sleek of the solutions on our list.
 Let’s rundown some of the key features:

 - Offers three levels of compression: lossy, aggressive, and ultra.